 - Persons 65 years of age or older do not need a saltwater license but must comply with the Virginia Fisherman Identification Program (FIP) requirements.

 - Any person not fishing but aiding a disabled license holder.

 All fishing licenses sold are valid for one year from the date of purchase.

 - Issued only to an individual who is younger than two years of age and is valid for the lifetime of the license holder regardless of any change in that person's status as a resident or nonresident.

-Resident and nonresident lifetime licenses are purchased by an application and require supporting documentation of age, residency and/or disability.
+Resident and nonresident lifetime licenses and special annual resident and nonresident veterans licenses are purchased by an application and require supporting documentation of age, residency, and/or disability.
 They are issued only through the Richmond office.
 Retail license agents cannot issue these licenses.
 Applications can be submitted in person at the Richmond office or mailed in.
-License applications can be obtained by calling customer service at 1-866-721-6911 or foun on the Department's website
+License applications can be found on the Department's website

 If you purchased a license from a retail license agent, such as a sporting goods store, you can request a replacement at any retail license agent.

-If you purchased a license online, by phone, by mail, or from the Richmond office you will need to request a replacement from customer service at 1-866-721-6911.
+If you purchased a license online, by phone, or from the Richmond office you will need to request a replacement by calling toll-free at 1-866-721-6911 during regular business hours.